-Shanklea Primary School views attendance as a safeguarding issue and, in accordance with our Attendance Policy, absences are rigorously pursued and recorded.
-The school, in partnership with the appropriate agencies, (Education Welfare Services and Northumberland Virtual School) takes action to pursue and address all unauthorised absences (particularly poor attendance and children who are regularly missing) in order to safeguard the welfare of children and young people in our care.
+Shanklea Primary School views attendance as a safeguarding issue and, in accordance, with our Attendance Policy, absences are rigorously pursued and recorded.
+The school, in partnership with the appropriate agencies, takes action to pursue and address all unauthorised absences in order to safeguard the welfare of children and young people in our care.

 Our Attendance Policy identifies how individual cases are managed and how we work proactively with parents/carers to ensure that they understand why attendance is important.
-We are insistent that the school has at least two emergency contacts for each child.
-In certain cases this may form part of an Early Help Assessment and the National and Northumberland Guidelines for Monitoring Attendance.
+In certain cases this may form part of a Northumberland Common Assessment Framework and the National and Northumberland Guidelines for Monitoring Attendance.

-We implement the statutory requirements in terms of monitoring and reporting Children Missing Education (CME) and off-rolling and understand how important this practice is in safeguarding children and young people.
-(Children Missing Education: statutory guidance for local authorities, - September 2016)
+We implement the statutory requirements in terms of monitoring and reporting children missing education (CME) and off-rolling and understand how important this practice is in safeguarding children and young people.

 In the event of an exclusion leading to off-site education, we will only place children in another local school or referral unit which is a registered provider and has been quality assured.
-Children who require access to alternative provision will have a personalised learning plan designed to meet their needs.
+Children who required access to alternative provision will have a personalised learning plan designed to meet their needs.
 Their attendance will be monitored by us in accordance with the School Register Regulations.